 4 Reinforcing basic IPC measure for controlling of CPE infections and colonization

-IPC Team is responsible for formulating and facilitate the execution of IPC guideline.
+IPC Team is responsible for formulating and facilitating the execution of IPC guideline.
 For the success of CPE prevention, it is of ultimate importance that basic IPC measures should be enforced and monitored throughout the healthcare institutions for all patients.
 This is the holistic trilogy approach from on admission screening of “at-risk” CPE carriers to preemptive isolation and the enforcement of basic infection control measures.

 The basic IPC measures should include: 1) Initiate an effective Antibiotic Stewardship Program assuring appropriate antimicrobial use and have facility-specific treatment and prophylaxis recommendations that are based on national guidelines and local microbial susceptibility, to assist with empiric antimicrobial selection.
 2) Implement an effective hand hygiene program following the World Health Organization 5 moments to prevent the transmission of CPE and other MDROs.
 3) Healthcare settings should enhance microbiological capacity to detect CRE from both clinical and screening specimens and have systems in place to ensure that potentially significant results are communicated by the microbiology laboratory in a timely manner to the relevant staff in the healthcare setting along with IPC and antimicrobial stewardship.
 4) When patient is suspected positive or confirmed positive of CPE or MDRO, contact precautions should be continued in single room with en-suite toilet of designated commodes; gloves and gowns should be used on entering isolation room.
 5) Communication on patient/resident transfer should be done within a healthcare setting, e.g. between the laboratory and ward staff and communication on patient/resident transfer between healthcare settings within regions, country and across borders needs to be enforced by healthcare record flagging and use of patient administration IT alert system; ensure communication of local current or recent clusters or outbreaks to the receiving institution when patients/residents are transferred.
 6) Enhanced environmental cleaning should be performed, especially for areas in close proximity to CPE/MDRO carriers also terminal disinfection of rooms should be performed upon transfer or discharge of patients.
 7) Bathing in antiseptic can be considered for use in difficult-to-control outbreak situations.
 8) Staff education should include on-going education and training be provided to all staff with patient contact, with specific reference to CPE / MDRO; regular compliance audit should be done and feedback to the frontline staff for quality improvement.
 9) Staffing in ward setting should take into consideration of appropriate skill level and workload of frontline healthcare workers as well as patients acuity of care.
 10) Routine surveillance of healthcare-associated infections is conducted in the healthcare institution to look for cluster and outbreak.

 The hospital IPC team should execute the IPC guideline both the basic and the CPE specific measures in the hospital and that is of paramount importance.
 The team should conduct education and training, compliance check, audit and feedback to the front line staff.
-Healthcare-associated infection surveillance and outbreak detection is also the responsibilities of the IPC team.
+Healthcare-associated infection surveillance and outbreak detection are also the responsibilities of the IPC team.

 It is evident that CPE is spreading globally.
 For institutions and countries where CPE is still low, immediate action should be taken to impede the entry and the spread of CPE.
 Admission screening of “at-risk” patients for CPE carriage is already proven to be effective in the prevention of CPE outbreaks.
 This new strategy emphasizes the early identification of patients infected or carriers of CPE, followed by prompt implementation of preemptive isolation.
 The basic IPC measures should also be reinforced to complement the effort of CPE and MDRO control.
 The trilogy approaches of screening, preemptive isolation and continuing good infection control measures are recommended by international guidelines.
 The success in controlling the spread of CRE is a multidisciplinary team effort.
 Health authorities, healthcare worker, and the IPC professionals should work together to adopt the new recommendations according to local needs to halt the striking spread of these deadly pathogens.